BWLD101 Welding Safety

 BWLD225 AWS Certification

-This course prepares students for the specific skills necessary for successful completion of the AWS Certification Test (Unlimited Thickness D1.1, Vertical and Overhead).
-Students and instructors will develop individualized curriculum plans based on career goals, testing choices, and existing skills and needs.
+This lab course is designed to provide students with the specific skills necessary to successfully complete the American Welding Society (AWS) Certification Test (Unlimited Thickness D1.1, Vertical and Overhead).
+Safety hazards and safe practices will be emphasized.
 (Co-Requisites: BWLD201, 205, 210, 215, 216 or POI)

 BWLD227 ASME Certification